By scent historian Caro Verbeek (firstname.lastname@example.org)

 Venus is always fragrant, it says.
 It is clear that the poems visually quoted by Botticelli do not just revolve around the sense of sight and visual aesthetics.
 Taking that into account, we take a closer ‘look’ at the flowers.
 In fact, ALL (!) of them aren’t just colourful, but highly fragrant.
 Coincidence?

 Love is fragrant, and so is Venus

 Venus in the centre of the painting, is surrounded by myrtle, beautifully defined against a pale blue sky.
-This a a smell informed choice.
+This is a smell informed choice.
 This plant with its very strong scent was well known in ancient Greece and Rome for its healing properties and associated to the island of Cyprus, the birth place of Venus.
 Myrtle was used as a fragrant offering to statues representing the goddess of Love, known in Greece as Aphrodite.
 Its perfume is fresh and warm at the same time, sweet yet savoury, and smells slightly medicinal or anti-septic (which it actually is).

 In 2006 archeologist Maria Rosario Belgiorno excavated an ancient perfume factory on Cyprus in which she found several traces of the essential oil of this plant.
 Many of the oils and perfumes produced there, probably had both esthetic, medicinal and spiritual purposes.
 She reconstructed some of them by doing chemical analysis and replicating ancient maceration and distilling techniques.
-This ancient heritage eventually lead to one of the modern perfumes categories ‘Chypre’.
+This ancient heritage scent eventually lead to one of the modern perfume categories ‘Chypre’.

 The other very fragrant flower dedicated to Venus is the rose.
 It is very (very very) likely that this flower was chosen as an attribute of the goddess exactly for its aromatic properties.
 Aromatic plants were thought to be a manifestation of divine presence in ancient Greece and Rome.
 The attar of roses was one of the most costly perfumes.
 It was praised by the likes of Pliny the Elder for its sweet, long lasting scent.
 Until the present day lovers still give each other roses.